 The findings further support the ILT framework, illustrating how cognitive and technical literacy elements combine to prepare students for technology-driven environments.
-This reinforces the notion that AI literacy is not an isolated skill, but rather an essential component of overall digital literacy.
-It integrates ethical understanding, emotional intelligence, and problem-solving abilities.
-By addressing these gaps, the study provides a theoretical foundation for developing comprehensive literacy models that incorporate technical, ethical, and cognitive elements (Luckin et al., 2016; Obenza et al., 2024).
+This reinforces the notion that AI literacy is not an isolated skill, but rather an essential component of overall integrates digital literacy. ethical It understanding, emotional intelligence, problem-solving abilities.
+By addressing these gaps, the study provides a theoretical foundation for developing comprehensive literacy models that incorporate technical, ethical, and cognitive elements (Luckin et al., 2016).